 7.6.2 IMSPublicIdentity

-This information element contents depends on whether Requested Identity Set information element is included, as follows:
+This data contents included in the Sh-Pull Response or Sh-Notif depends on whether Requested Identity Set information element was included in the Sh-Pull or Sh-Subs-Notif, as follows:

 - When this information element takes the value IMPLICIT_IDENTITIES, the HSS shall provide all non-barred IMS Public Identities that belong to the same implicit registration set as the IMS Public Identity included in the message in the User-Identity AVP.
 The MSISDN User Identity is not applicable for this value.
 If the User Identity is a Public Service Identity, the HSS shall return only the User Identity received in the request.